 1 | Eastern stripe-bellied sand snake |

-A harmless snake with a natural instinct to hide in dry shrubs when concerned for its life.
-This was originally a mere eastern subspecies of the western yellow-bellied sand snake (P. subtaeniatus), but was declared to be an independent species in 2002.
+This snake was originally a mere eastern subspecies of the western yellow-bellied sand snake (P. subtaeniatus), but was declared to be an independent species in 2002.
 This happened because scientists noticed that the two coincided in southern Zimbabwe without interbreeding.

 2 | Brown forest cobra |

-Despite their brute size, brown forests cobras are very shy and default to fleeing.
-They move around cautiously and intelligently, unlike the rhombic skaapsteker which zips around as though it owns the place.
-This species is found roaming savannah woodlands and forests.
-Unlike a cape cobra, they rarely appear on beaches and cause holidaygoers to scatter.
+Brown forest cobras can be found roaming savannah, woodlands and forests.
+Despite their brute size, this is a shy species which defaults to fleeing.
+They move around cautiously and intelligently, unlike the rhombic skaapsteker, which zooms around the savannah as though it owns the place.
+Unlike a cobra cobra, they rarely appear on beaches and cause holidaygoers to scatter.

 Brown forest cobras inhabit most of Mozambique, excluding drier portions of the south.
-They’re usually a consistent brown, often with no white bands like the main forest cobra, but they gradually darken as the tail approaches.
+They’re usually a consistent brown, with a few paler markings, but they gradually darken as the tail approaches.

 3 | Fornasini’s blind snake |